Retired Champaign police officer shares 2-year-old trauma of losing partner, being shot

 “It’s emotional when you bring it up.
 This is the best I did today,” he said after getting off the air.

-But he told listeners that “right after (the shootings) happened, I didn’t know what to expect.”
+But he told listeners that “right after (the incident) happened, I didn’t know what to expect.”

 He was sitting on his porch when he received a call from his friend Tom Campion, a Champaign-based psychologist who caters to helping first responders.
 When Campion asked the 30-year police veteran how he was feeling, Creel admitted he was freaking out a bit.